Analysis | The best prop bets for Super Bowl LV

 No -300

-Since the distance on extra points was pushed back in 2015, NFL kickers have hit 6,875 out of 7,328 extra-point attempts for a success rate of 94 percent.
-That’s improved slightly in the postseason with kickers successful on 286 out of 302 tries (95 percent).
-Tampa Bay place kicker Ryan Succop and his Kansas City counterpart, Harrison Butker, have lagged a bit with rates of 92 and 90 percent, respectively, which makes the “yes” side enticing.
+Since the distance on extra points was pushed back in 2015, NFL kickers have hit 6,875 of 7,328 extra-point attempts for a success rate of 93.8 percent.
+That has improved slightly in the postseason, with kickers successful on 286 of 302 tries (94.7 percent).
+Tampa Bay kicker Ryan Succop and his Kansas City counterpart, Harrison Butker, have lagged a bit with rates of 92 and 90 percent, which makes the “yes” side enticing.

-If we were to assume that each kicker could get three chances in this game, the average number of touchdowns each team has scored this season, including the playoffs, that would imply there is a 56 chance both kickers are perfect on extra-point attempts during Super Bowl LV.
+If we were to assume each kicker could get three chances in this game, the average number of touchdowns each team has scored this season, including the playoffs, that would imply there is a 56 percent chance both kickers are perfect on extra-point attempts during Super Bowl LV.
 That, in turn, equates to a +125 money line for the “yes,” lower than what is being offered.

 — Neil Greenberg

-Will either team score in the first five minutes of the game?
+Will either team score in the first five minutes?
 (WH)

 Yes -110